RakhithJK/dbeaver-cloudbeaver-wiki/Adding-new-database-drivers.md

 ## Introduction

 CB is based on the [[DBeaver |https://github.com/dbeaver/dbeaver]] platform.
 It reuses drivers provided by DBeaver plugins.
-Thus, you can not add a driver which is not configured in some DBeaver plugins.
+Thus, you cannot add a driver which is not configured in some DBeaver plugins.

 Out of the box DBeaver supports more than 50 different database drivers.
 Some of them are pre-configured in CloudBeaver as well, and some are not.
 Generally, adding a new driver in CB consists of two steps: